raspberrypilearning/the-all-seeing-pi/worksheet2.md

 1. Save your code and test whether when you take a photograph it is displayed on the GUI.
 You may find that there is a short delay between the camera preview exiting and the image displaying on the GUI while it is saving.

     ![Displaypicture](images/display-picture.png)

+    You may notice that the picture quality of the image displayed on screen is not optimal.
+This is because the picture has been converted to gif format to be displayed on the GUI.
+The full quality png version of the photograph will still be saved in the `allseeingpi` folder.

 ## Tweet picture